Wairarapa's right in the centre of New Zealand, and just a short hop from Wellington.

 This driving-times page is super handy.

-Wairarapa is a great day trip from Wellington and there are lots of ways to do that.
+Wairarapa is so close to Wellington - it's a great day trip and there are lots of ways to do that.

 From Wellington by train

-Trains run every day connecting Wellington with the Wairarapa towns of Featherston, Greytown, Carterton and Masterton.
-Check out a Wellington to Wairarapa timetable.
+Trains run connecting Wellington with the Wairarapa towns of Featherston, Greytown, Carterton and Masterton - check out a Wellington to Wairarapa timetable (due to upgrade work all off peak trains druing the week are replaced by bus, and some weekend services.
+Check the timetable here).
 Simply catch a connecting bus to the wine village of Martinborough or the colonial village of Greytown - here's how:

-- To get to Martinborough simply hop off the train in Featherston and board a Martinborough bus which meets every train (except the late train on Fridays).
-Another option is to book a shuttle with Rimutaka Shuttles or Martinborough Shuttles.
+- To get to and from Martinborough simply hop off the train in Featherston and board a Martinborough bus which meets every train except the late train on Fridays (due to upgrade work all off peak trains during the week are replaced by bus, and some weekend services.
+Check the timetable here).
+Another option is to book a shuttle with Rimutaka Shuttles or Carterton Shuttles.
 Martinborough Wine Tours also offer transfers to/from Featherston station with bookings.

 - To get to Greytown during the week hop off the train at Woodside Station (its 5km out of town) and board the bus which meets all weekday trains (except the late train on Fridays).
-It will whisk you straight to Main Street Greytown.
+Due to upgrade work all off peak trains during the week are replaced by bus which will take you straight to Main Street Greytown.

-- To get to Greytown on weekends you’ll actually need to get off the train at Featherston Station.
-This arrives at 10.55am.
-You hop on the route 200 bus waiting at the station at 11.00am which takes you to Main Street Greytown.
-You’ll arrive there at 11.20am.
-To get back to Featherston to catch the train back to Wellington on weekend afternoons catch the route 200 bus at 4.55pm outside St Johns Hall (opposite The Hub) on Main Street, Greytown.
-This will get you to Featherston Station at 5.10pm in time for the train.
-You'll return to Wellington at 5.25pm.
+- To get to Greytown on a Saturday or Sunday you'll actually need to get off the train at Featherston Station and hop on the route 200 bus waiting at the station which takes you to Main Street Greytown.
+To get back to Featherston and catch the return train to Wellington get the route 200 bus at 4.55pm outside St Johns Hall (opposite The Hub) on Main Street, (Greytown Bus Stop 1822 - Main Street near 74).
+This will get you to Featherston Station in time for the train back to Wellington.
+Please note due to upgrade work some weekend services are replaced by bus.
+Check the timetable here and see below.

 - Bringing your bike?
 Just get to the station early at peak commuter times (4.25pm and 5.30pm) as the bike carriage can fill up fast.

-Tranzit Gourmet Martinborough Wine Tour is a guided tour takes in four of Martinborough vineyards and includes lunch.
-Learn why this charming village is home to some of the world’s top Pinot Noir.
+Martinborough Gourmet Wine Tour is a small group tour that takes in four Martinborough vineyards and includes lunch.
+Learn why this charming village is home to some of the world's top Pinot Noir.

-Hammonds Palliser Bay Tour.
-Explore part of the Wairarapa coastline and see the famous Cape Palliser lighthouse, the fishing village of Ngawi, the fantastic seal colony and some dramatic Lord of The Rings film sites.
+Hammonds Palliser Bay Tour is a small group tour that explores part of the Wairarapa coastline including the famous Cape Palliser lighthouse, the fishing village of Ngawi, the fantastic seal colony and some dramatic Lord of The Rings film sites.

 From Palmerston North by car